Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ![category visual](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/5bd98804-6ff3-498a-ac67-b6982ad1bcea)

 The animal content category topped the charts with an aggregate popularity score of 74965.
 Its difference in popularity with the other categories is the highest in the top 5 content categories.
-This might indicate that the animal content category might be continue to grow in popularity compared to the other categories.
-This might lead to a one content type platform which might not be so desirable.
-To prevent this, the algorithm that controls the content users see should try and maintain an appropriate balance between content categories.
+This might indicate that the animal content category might continue to grow in popularity compared to the other categories.
+This might lead to a one-content-type platform, which might not be so desirable.
+To prevent this, the algorithm that controls the content users see should try to maintain an appropriate balance between content categories.

 Looking at the other categories in the top 5 list, we see food and healthy eating.
-This indicates that a major portion of the audience may be interested in food content and even more specifically healthy food content.
-This healthy consciousness might also be generalized in other areas of their lives as healthy eaing is more popular than food content.
-This can create an opportunity for a collaboration with healthy eating brands to promote products and content on the platform
+This indicates that a major portion of the audience may be interested in food content and, even more specifically, healthy food content.
+This healthy consciousness might also be generalized in other areas of their lives as healthy eating is more popular than food content.
+This can create an opportunity for collaboration with healthy eating brands to promote products and content on the platform

 Science and technology being in the top 5 content categories might also show that the audience is looking for educational content they can learn from.
 This can indicate the potential benefit of partnering with science and technology content creators to facilitate the production of that type of content.